Editor’s Note: This story was originally published in October 2022.

 “It’s long overdue,” David Weeden, tribal historic preservation officer for the Mashpee Wampanoag Tribe, told CNN.
 “When you look back on all that we’ve endured and sacrificed, all the systemic oppression at the hands of various levels of governments and agencies and programs and everything else, the fact that we are still here is amazing.”

-Here’s the history behind Indigenous Peoples’ Day, and what it means to Native Americans.
+Here’s the history behind Indigenous Peoples’ Day, and what some Native Americans say the holiday means for them.

 To understand the history of Indigenous Peoples’ Day, it’s important to understand how Columbus Day came about.